ColceriuVlad/Snake/README.md

 Heroku: https://snake-canvas-game.herokuapp.com/

-If you wana deploy your own version of the app to the cloud using Heroku, simply set a value for the uri_key environment variable as following:
+If you want to deploy your own version of the app to the cloud using Heroku, simply set a value for the uri_key environment variable as following:

 Go to MongoDB Atlas, create a user, create a free cluster and add a user to that cluster